studyathome-internationally/hub/docs/studyathome/partner/wit/README.md

+---
+short: wit
+international-office:
+  - international-coordinator@wit.at
+  - international-office@wit.at
+---

 # Waterford Institute of Technology

 Waterford Institute of Technology (WIT) is a university-level institution in the South-East of Ireland with over 10,000 students and 1,000 staff.